-Before you choose the where to invest £10,000, it’s crucial you understand the risk and return trade-off.
+Before you choose where to invest £10,000, it’s crucial you understand the risk and return trade-off.
 Essentially, investors looking for big returns need to be prepared to take on more risk.
 Deciding the best way to invest £10,000 shouldn’t be a quick process, so you definitely don’t want to fall at the last hurdle when looking to maximise your returns.

 Investors have to balance this risk and return trade-off to try and reach their investment goals – understanding your risk profile is a crucial step in getting there.
 All portfolios should be diversified – more on that later – but you should tailor your portfolio to reflect your individual profile.

 If you’re hunting for blockbuster returns on your £10,000, you’ll likely have a big exposure to equities in your portfolio.
 The value of the shares you invest in can go up and down and there’s no guarantee you’ll get your initial investment back.

 Those who don’t want to take on much risk will opt for a higher exposure to bonds, which are typically seen as ‘safer’ investments.
 Traditionally, bond investors get regular income from their bond coupon and get their initial investment repaid to them at maturity.

 We know how important your attitude to risk is for your financial wellness.
 After completing a questionnaire, we match each investor to a portfolio that reflects their individual risk profile to take them one step closer to reaching their investment goals.